-Medical Needs Shelters
+Medical Equipment Power Shelters

-A Medical Needs Shelter (MSN) is an emergency shelter with limited support for people with medical needs and
+A Medical Equipment Power Shelter (MEPS) is an emergency shelter with limited support for people who require backup power for medical devices, refrigeration of medication, or specialized/hospital beds.
+This includes people who:

 • Have medical conditions that require electricity support and/or